 The nature of this calculation makes achieving a high OEE score quite challenging.
 For example, if all three factors are 90%, the resultant OEE will only be 73%.

-This type of calculation makes OEE a severe test.
-For example, if all three contributing factors are 90.0%, the OEE would be 72.9%.
-In practice, the generally accepted World-Class goals for each factor are quite different from each other, as is shown in the table below.
+In practice, the generally accepted world-class goals for each factor are quite different from each other, as is shown in the image below.
+Note that these figures apply to discrete manufacturing (as opposed to process industries).

 People often ask – where do these World-Class OEE numbers come from?

 The answer is simple.
 Seiichi Nakajima led the introduction of TPM, OEE and the Six Big Losses in the early 1970s while at the Japanese Institute of Plant Maintenance.
 In his 1984 book, Introduction to TPM (translated to English and published in 1988 by Productivity Press), Seiichi Nakajima included the above four “world-class” numbers.

 Seiichi defined these numbers, based on his practical experience, as minimums for which companies should strive.
 He also noted that all of the companies winning the Distinguished Plant Prize, awarded annually in Japan to plants that had successfully implemented TPM, had OEE scores in excess of 85%.